soyart/notes/pages/C Programming.md

 		- `char` can be operated with arithmetics with other ints
 		- The standard defines 3 separate types for `char`, namely `unsigned char`, `signed char`, and `char`. id:: 6658bc6b-ee7c-4d11-8c97-15b80f0c8220
 			- On gcc, `char` is by default signed.
 This allows us to use non-ASCII values to encode something else, like (stdio EOF) `-1` which is i32 on Apple M3.
-This behavior is unlike `int` - an `int` declaration without anything equivalent to `signed int`
 			- To find out whether a plain `char` is signed or unsigned in an implementation, use `limits.h`:
 			  ```c
 			  #include <limits.h>